 Paul J. Bennett, 44, of Cumming, has been indicted by a Hall County grand jury.
-He is the operator of a fishing boat that struck a pontoon boat earlier this summer, killing two siblings, 9-year-old Jake Prince and his brother Griffin, 13.
+He is the operator of a fishing boat that struck a pontoon boat earlier this summer, killing two siblings, and

 Hall County District Attorney Lee Darragh spoke with Cumming Patch and said Bennett was arraigned Thursday afternoon for:

 - eight counts of homicide by vessel in the first degree (four counts for each of the two Prince boys),

 - two counts of boating under the influence,